Lucca's Pizzeria & Ristorante

 The Ritual of the Neighbourhood Italian

 There is a particular cadence to dining at a neighbourhood Italian restaurant that distinguishes it from almost every other format in American casual dining.
-The meal does not begin when food arrives; it begins when you walk through the door and the room absorbs you into its routine.
+The meal does not begin when food arrives; it begins when you walk through the door and the room settles into its routine.
 Tables are close enough to feel the warmth of adjacent conversations.
 The menu arrives already familiar in outline, because the genre has its own grammar: pizza, pasta, a handful of secondi, something with red sauce that has been on the list for years.
 The pleasure is not in surprise but in execution.
 Lucca's Pizzeria & Ristorante at 108 W Burlington Ave in La Grange operates squarely within this tradition, and understanding that tradition is the right lens through which to read the experience.

 La Grange and the Suburban Italian Tradition